Answered By: Kathryn Devine

 Halsbury's Laws of England (2022, 47A, 16(21)) clarifies that "'Domestic law' means the law of England and Wales, Scotland or Northern Ireland".

-In your reference list you would put: Halsbury’s Laws of England (2022) London: Lexis Nexis.
+Halsbury’s Laws of England Volume 47A: European Union (2022) London: Lexis Nexis.